William Lee Neal

-William Lee "Cody" Neal (born October 7, 1955, Fort Belvoir, Virginia) is an American convicted serial killer, rapist, and con artist.
+William Lee "Cody" Neal (born October 7, 1955) is an American convicted serial killer, rapist, and con artist.
 Neal was sentenced to death for the murders of Rebecca Holberton, Candace Walters, Angela Fife, and the rape of a fourth woman Neal held against her will, all in 1998.

 Early life and crimes

-Neal was born the second of three sons and also had two sisters.
+Neal was born the second of 2 sons and also had 3 sisters.
 He was named after a family pastor, William Lee, and one of his uncles was a minister.
 His father was an Air Force chief warrant officer who retired when Neal was nine.
 His mother, who died from cancer in 1995, was regarded as his family member he loved most and the one who kept his father in check, his father devoting to her in turn.
 Neal considered work in the FBI or as a minister, crediting his father taking him to museums in D.C. and his devotion to Christ through his uncle.
 He joined the army when he was seventeen.